 - You can bank 24/7.
 Online-only banks allow you to manage your finances at a time and place convenient to you — no more need to waste precious time queuing at your local branch.
 You can access your account on your computer or on-the-go on your smart device.

 - You can expect lower or zero fees.
-Because they have fewer overhead expenses than bricks-and-mortar branch networks, online-only banks can often afford to offer accounts with minimal or no fees.
+Because they have fewer overhead expenses than brick-and-mortar branch networks, online-only banks can often afford to offer accounts with minimal or no fees.

-- You can get a getter interest rate.
-Lower operating expenses also mean that many online-only banks can offer more attractive interest rates, either in the form of lower home loan interest rates or higher rates on savings accounts.
+- You can get a better interest rate.
+Lower operating expenses also mean that many online-only banks can offer more attractive interest rates, either in the form of lower home loan interest rates or higher interest rates on savings accounts.

 - Customer service.
 Online-only banks regularly provide extended customer service hours and a range of options for accessing help whenever you need it.
 Many online-only banks even offer 24/7 customer service.

 - There's no face-to-face contact.
 Some people simply prefer being able to manage some of their banking transactions face-to-face.
 If you prefer face-to-face banking, an online-only bank may not be right for you.

 - Few options for handling cash.
 If you frequently deal with cash, you may find it inconvenient to withdraw, manage or deposit cash.